bujiio/buji-pac4j/README.md

 The **buji-pac4j** library is a web multi-protocols client for [Apache Shiro](http://shiro.apache.org/).

-It supports these 4 protocols on client side :
+It supports these 4 protocols on client side:

 1. OAuth (1.0 & 2.0)
 2. CAS (1.0, 2.0, SAML, logout & proxy)